-3.3.4.1 Recommended solution to the problem:

-i) Basic reporting under certain format can be developed and used with ease.

-3.3.5 Quality control and milestone certification

-- a.
-There is a lack of quality control especially in areas where Malaysian Standards are available because of poor enforcement. - b.
-Severe price competition has affected the quality of products and services. - c.
-M&E systems have many phases of works that require recognition and certification of their physical completion.

-- i) The development of Malaysian Standards and conformance enforcement should be promoted. - ii) It should be recognized that price war is detrimental to the industry and the achievement of good engineering practice. - iii) Recognition of milestone events and their completion after satisfying certain criteria should be established.

-3.3.6 Change control

-- a.
-There is a lack of consistency as well as adherence to change control procedures resulting in many disputes in payment settlement. - b.
-Payments for works on change orders do not follow the normal time for contract certification and payment, and often take a long time to settle.
+- 3.3.4.1 Recommended solution to the problem: - a) Basic reporting under certain format can be developed and used with ease. - 3.3.5 Quality control and milestone certification - a) There is a lack of quality control especially in areas where Malaysian Standards are available because of poor enforcement. - b) Severe price competition has affected the quality of products and services. - c) M&E systems have many phases of works that require recognition and certification of their physical completion. - 3.3.5.1 Recommended solutions to the problems: - a) The development of Malaysian Standards and conformance enforcement should be promoted. - b) It should be recognized that price war is detrimental to the industry and the achievement of good engineering practice. - c) Recognition of milestone events and their completion after satisfying certain criteria should be established. - 3.3.6 Change control - a) There is a lack of consistency as well as adherence to change control procedures resulting in many disputes in payment settlement. - b) Payments for works on change orders do not follow the normal time for contract certification and payment, and often take a long time to settle.

-It is common practice among paymasters to delay the settlement of change orders until a contract close-out or "pay-when-paid".
+It is common practice among paymasters to delay the settlement of change orders until a contract close-out.

-- i) Change control procedure and authorization need to be taken seriously, properly established and observed by all parties concerned. - ii) Change orders duly authorized and executed should be paid promptly instead of delaying until contract close-out. - iii) A "Pay-when-paid" clause in contract document has a detrimental chain effect and has hurt the M&E industry.
-Its practice should be strongly discouraged in any contract.
+- 3.3.6.1 Recommended solutions to the problems: - a) Change control procedure and authorization need to be taken seriously, properly established and observed by all parties concerned.

-3.3.7 Payment systems

-- a) "Turn-around" time in payments for some projects can be unreasonably long and can vary from 90 to more than 120 days in some instances.
+- b) Change orders duly authorized and executed should be paid promptly instead of delaying until contract close-out. - c) A "Pay-when-paid" clause in contract document has a detrimental chain effect and has hurt the M&E industry.
+Its practice is now outlawed under the Construction Industry Payment and Adjudication Act 2012 (Act 746) (CIPAA) where such clauses are null and void even if they are inserted in the contract document. - 3.3.7 Payment systems - a) "Turn-around" time in payments for some projects can be unreasonably long and can vary from 90 to more than 120 days in some instances.
 Some organizations have long payment certification processes. - b) Payment to M&E contractors is subject to further processing by main contractors for NSC contracts. - c) Amount of retention sum varies but is commonly 10% subject to a limit of 5% of contract sum.
-The 5% retention sum is normally held back for six months and is partially released with 2 1/2% being retained for a further 6 months.
+The 5% retention sum is normally held back for six months and is partially released with 2 1⁄2% being retained for a further 6 months.